Should I Let My Kid Use ChatGPT?

 AI services like ChatGPT can be incredibly beneficial for kids in a number of ways.
 Here are some examples:

-Homework help: If your child is struggling with a particular subject or assignment, they can use AI services like ChatGPT to get quick answers or explanations.
+If your child is struggling with a particular subject or assignment, they can use AI services like ChatGPT to get helpful explanations and tips.
 This can help them understand the material better and complete their homework more efficiently.
+(But they shouldn't use AI to complete their homework — more on that later.)

 As a new and relatively unknown technology, there are obviously potential risks to letting your child use AI tools like ChatGPT.